 On the Snapdragon front, the new chipset is expected to be the Snapdragon 875, if Qualcomm sticks to its numbering conventions for new versions.
 An early report from 91Mobiles claims that this will be a 5-nanometer chip, as opposed to the 7-nanometer Snapdragon 865.
 There will also be a 5G modem included with the chipset.

-Samsung's next processor is expected to be the Exynos 1000, another 5-nanometer chip.
+Samsung's next processor is expected to be named either the Exynos 1000 or Exynos 992, and it'll be another 5-nanometer chip.
 Leaked benchmarks promise big performance gains, with the new Exynos chipset delivering a 3x improvement over the Snapdragon 865.
+The silicon is rumored to begin production by partner TSMC this summer according to ZDNet, though that won't be soon enough for it to appear in the Galaxy Note 20 or Galaxy Fold 2, which will likely release in late August or early September if history repeats itself.

 It's still early days for whatever processor powers the Samsung Galaxy S30.
 Qualcomm usually doesn't tip its hand about the top-of-the-line processor it has planned for the coming year until December, though we expect more leaked information about the S30's performance between now and then.